Skip to main content

 If you contracted out of the state second pension and you earned less than a set limit, you also got a top-up to the minimum contribution paid into your appropriate personal pension.
 You could also make additional payments of your own to an appropriate personal pension.

-Some personal pensions were 'rebate only' which meant that the only money paid into the scheme was the NIC rebate.
+Some personal pensions were 'rebate only' which meant that the only money paid into the scheme was the National Insurance rebate.
 This type of personal pension was just intended to replace the additional state pension.

 Retirement annuity schemes

 If you took out a personal pension before 1 July 1988, it would have been called a retirement annuity policy.
+These policies are sometimes referred to as a RAP, retirement annuity contract, or RAC.
 Quite often, these were linked to life insurance policies and any payments to the insurance policies were also treated as being pension payments.

-Payments to retirement annuity policies are usually made gross (whereas personal pension contributions are usually made under the relief at source method).
-You may still be entitled to tax relief, but you need to get the tax relief through your PAYE coding notice or your self assessment tax return.
+If you are still making payments to a retirement annuity policy you will need to check if you need to claim tax relief.
+Contributions are usually made gross, which means that usually no tax relief is added to the pension pot in connection with the payments made.
+This differs from personal pension contributions, which are usually made under the relief at source method.
+You may still be entitled to tax relief on payments to retirement annuity policies, but you need to get the relief through your PAYE coding notice or your Self Assessment tax return.

-If you are getting tax relief through your coding notice, the full amount of the payments you are making will be shown as an allowance on your coding.
-This means you are setting that amount against your income and only paying tax on the balance.
+If you are getting tax relief through your PAYE tax code, the full amount of the payments you are making will be shown as an allowance on your coding.
+This means you are deducting that amount from your income and only paying tax on the balance of your income.

 You can read more about retirement annuity contracts on the government’s Moneyhelper website.